TITLES AND

 "Inferno" (09/17/67):

-Corey and Pete race to the site of an oil well fire precipitated by the earthquake, where Lassie befriends Driller, the terrier belonging to one of the fire fighters.
-Then shrapnel from an accidental explosion injures the little Yorkie.
-Wayne Hillman: Roy Engel.
+Corey and Pete race to the site of an oil well fire precipitated by the earthquake, where Lassie befriends Driller, the terrier belonging to one of the men who will put out the oil fire.
+On their first attempt the necessary water hoses burst, making the explosive that will put out the fire go off prematurely, so that flying shrapnel injures the little Yorkie.
+It turns out Driller will need a blood transfusion from Lassie to survive.
+Dr. Wayne Hillman: Roy Engel.
 Pete Baxter: Hank Brandt.
 Johnny Merlin: John Milford.
 Pat Rockford: Judson Pratt.
 Grant Hayes: Lane Bradford.

 "Cry of the Wild" (09/24/67):